HuyaneMatsu/hata/docs/topics/user_menu.md

 ##### Zeref's pagination

-There is a `Pagination` like subclassable class included just for this purpose.
+There is a `Pagination`-like class which you can subclass included just for this purpose.

 ```py
 from hata.emoji import BUILTIN_EMOJIS